besteon/Ironmon-Tracker/extensions/ironbot/Notes.md

 		- In case of a wild battle there are 4 options:
 			- It is the first battle (lab fight): KILL
 			- The foe pokemon is a shiny: KILL
-			- The pokemon has a high score and we're in the capture sequence (after Rival 1 and before first trainer or before Rival 1 with a ball on the 2 starting items): CAPTURE
+			- The pokemon has a high score and we're on a capture spot (after Rival 1 and before first trainer or before Rival 1 with a ball on the 2 starting items): CAPTURE
 			The score is determined by:
 				- Checking the BST of the foe.
 				- Checking the foe moves and calculating their move score.
 We want to know at least 3/4 moves.